-All lectures and small groups in the course are led by Mount Sinai faculty who are themselves clinical/translational physician-scientists or clinical/translational scientists.
+All lectures and small groups in the course are led by Icahn School of Medicine at Mount Sinai faculty who are themselves clinical/translational physician-scientists or clinical/translational scientists.
 Students who successfully complete the course earn a certificate.
 At the end of the summer, students submit an abstract on the results of their project and present a poster on their work at the annual Medical Student Research Day in November.

 Karen Zier, PhD